CollaboraOnline/collabora-wordpress/readme.txt

 = Do I need Collabora Online ? =

 Yes.
 It needs to be up and running.
-It's the sole existence of that plugin.
+It is the sole existence of that plugin.

 = Which version of Collabora Online shall I use ? =